ZeWaka/vscode-mermaid-preview/README.md

 ## Requirements

-The Mermaid Charty extension for Visual Studio Code seamlessly integrates with the Mermaid Chart service, requiring an account to use.
+The Mermaid Charty Preview extension for Visual Studio Code seamlessly integrates with the Mermaid Chart service, requiring an account to use.
 Choose between the free tier (limited to 5 diagrams) or the pro tier (unlimited diagrams).
 Collaborate by setting up teams and sharing diagrams within your development organisation.
-Simplify diagram management and enhance your workflow with Mermaid Charty for Visual Studio Code.
+Simplify diagram management and enhance your workflow with Mermaid Charty Preview for Visual Studio Code.

 ## Extension Settings